mobxjs/mobx-state-tree/README.md

   }))
 ```

-Note that you can also declare multple `.views` block, in which case the `self` parameter gets extended after each block
+Note that you can also declare multiple `.views` block, in which case the `self` parameter gets extended after each block

 ```typescript
 const Example = types